 Next, consider the equivalence hyper group.
 Let $x\in \R^m$, $y\in \R^n$, and $t=\lcm(m.n)$.
 Assume $x$ and $y$ are equivalent, denoted by $x\lra y$.
 By definition, there exist $0_p$ and $0_q$, such that

 Comparing the dimensions and deleting common factor $\J_s$, where $s=p\wedge q$, we have

 In fact, (\ref{3.3.15}) is the definition of equivalence of two vectors in \cite{che19}.
-Note that the consistence of the equivalence w.r.t. $\bar{+}$ is assumed, (In fact, it has already proved in \cite{che19}), then the equivalence group exists, which is denoted by
+Note that the consistence of the equivalence with respect to $\bar{+}$ has already been proved in \cite{che19}, then the equivalence group exists, which is denoted by

 Similarly, we also have $x \leftrightharpoons y$, if

 which leads to